openoms/bitcoin-tutorials/Zap_to_RaspiBlitz_through_Tor.md

     ```

 ### Generate the lndconnect string
 * Run lndconnect with the -j option to display the text string:
 `lndconnect -j`

-* Edit the string:
+* Edit the string in a word processor:
-Change the IP address to the .onion address noted previously.
+    * change the IP address to the .onion address noted previously
-Change the port to 8080 (or your custom port set in the torrc)
+    * change the port 10009 to 8080 (or your custom port set in the torrc)
-delete the `cert=` until the `macaroon=` entry.
+    * delete the part startig with `cert=` until the `macaroon=` entry

-    Ends up in the format:
+    * ends up in the format:

     ```
     lndconnect://YOUR_HIDDEN_SERVICE_ADDRESS.onion:8080?macaroon=<base64adminmacaroon>